-- Click HTTP > URL Filtering > Settings from the main menu.
+- 1. Click HTTP > URL Filtering > Settings from the main menu.
 Configure the work days and times. - 2.
 Click HTTP > URL Filtering > Policies from the Main menu. - 3.
-Select Enable URL filtering and then click Save. - Click URL Filtering Global Policy and select the Block action to apply to the categories that you want blocked during work and leisure times.
+Select Enable URL filtering and then click Save. - 4.
+Click URL Filtering Global Policy and select the Block action to apply to the categories that you want blocked during the time you selected.